falcosecurity/falco/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a CNCF project maintainer, [Sarah Novotny](mailto:sarahnovotny@google.com), and/or [Dan Kohn](mailto:dan@linuxfoundation.org).
+Instances of abusive, harassing, or otherwise, unacceptable behaviour may be reported by contacting a CNCF project maintainer, [Sarah Novotny](mailto:sarahnovotny@google.com), and/or [Dan Kohn](mailto:dan@linuxfoundation.org).

 This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.2.0, available at http://contributor-covenant.org/version/1/2/0/